SWIFTSIM/swiftsimio/docs/source/masking/index.rst

 2. Find the overlap between the specified region and these cells.
 3. Load all cells within that overlap.

-As you can see, the edges of regions may load in extra information as we always load the whole top-level cell.
+As you can see, some extra particles around the edges of regions may be loaded as we always load the whole top-level cell.

 Example
 ^^^^^^^

-In this example we will use the :obj:`swiftsimio.masks.SWIFTMask` object to load the the octant of the box closes to the origin.
+In this example we will use the :obj:`swiftsimio.masks.SWIFTMask` object to load the the octant of the box closest to the origin.

 .. code-block:: python